Birch Bayh: 1964 plane crash

-On June 19, 1964, Bayh, his wife, Senator Ted Kennedy and legislative aide Edward Moss were on a small plane that crashed near Springfield, Massachusetts.
-The group was flying from Washington National Airport to the Massachusetts Democratic party's convention, where Bayh was to be the keynote speaker.
-Senators Bayh and Kennedy were delayed by a vote which passed the Civil Rights Act.
+On June 19, 1964, Bayh, his wife, U.S. Senate member Ted Kennedy from Massachusetts and legislative aide Edward Moss were on a small plane that crashed near Springfield, Massachusetts.
+The group was flying from Ronald Reagan Washington National Airport (then known as Washington National Airport) to the Massachusetts Democratic party's convention, where Bayh was to be the keynote speaker.
+U.S. Senate members Bayh and Kennedy were delayed by a vote which passed the Civil Rights Act of 1964.
 It had been held up by a filibuster.
 At approximately 11 p.m., the plane descended through heavy fog and crashed into an apple orchard.
-Bayh suffered muscular trauma and his wife fractured two vertebrae, but they were able to walk out of the wreckage.
+Bayh suffered muscular trauma and his wife fractured two vertebrae, but they were fortunately able to walk out of the wreckage.
 Kennedy was seriously injured, fracturing three vertebrae, breaking ribs and puncturing a lung, while Moss and the pilot, Edwin J. Zimny, suffered fatal injuries.
 Thrown to the front of the plane, Kennedy could not move from his waist down and could not reply to Bayh's calling, "Is there anybody alive up there?
 Is anybody alive?"
 Bayh smelled gas and thought the plane might catch fire and explode, so he went back into the fuselage to check for survivors.
 At this point, Kennedy called out, "I'm alive, Birch!" and Bayh pulled Kennedy out of the plane to safety.
-Bayh went back again to check on Moss and Zimny, but they were non-responsive.
+Bayh went back again to check on Moss and Zimny, but they were unresponsive.
 Bayh and his wife then walked to the road to call for help.

 In 1980, Bayh endorsed President Jimmy Carter for reelection, a decision that rankled the staff of Ted Kennedy, who was challenging Carter for the Democratic presidential nomination.
 Kennedy's campaign adviser Bob Shrum called Bayh "a son of a bitch" in front of Kennedy, but as Shrum wrote in his memoir, "Kennedy was disappointed in Bayh, but he didn't want to hear anyone bitching about him.
-Bayh, he said, had a pass, and always would."
+Bayh, he said, had a pass, and always would".